 Making money is not your mission

 Making money is not a good enough why.
 Even businesses who have set that as their raison d’être have flounded.
-At last years Fundraising Convention Alan Clayton gave a fantastic talk showing how profit making organisations which had a social mission did better than when they focused on the money.
-He kindly sent me his slides graphically illustrating the point that businesses with a strong why do best.
-Click on the image below for the slides c/o SlideRocket and just click back on the browser to return to this blog.
+Profit making organisations which have had a social mission did better than when they focused on the money.
+Businesses with a strong why do best.

 Charities can lose their way too.
 The why, often at the root of a charity’s origin, gets lost all too easily.
 Without a clear why an organisation can drift.
 It focuses on the what.
 Marketing and fundraising messages then focus entirely on the what and the how and not the why (it might still raise the money but that’s missing the point if the money isn’t delivering on the why).
 You know when that happens when as a fundraiser you are asked to raise more money but no one can tell you why!